Starting work without a check

 Regulated activity barred list consent form PDF, 98.3KB

-Make sure all surnames of the applicant are included in the form and their DoB is correct.
-If the form is incomplete or incorrect information is provided, the barred list check will be invalid.
+Make sure all surnames of the applicant are checked and their DoB is correct.
+If incorrect or incomplete information is provided, the barred list check will be invalid.

 Complete the risk assessment e-form and attach the: